Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

 From the Roman to the Ottoman Empire and the British Empire

-From 1516 until the end of World War I, the whole region of western Asia was part of the Ottoman Empire, that include Syria-Palestinia.
+From 1516 until the end of World War I, the whole region of western Asia was part of the Ottoman Empire, including Syria-Palestinia.
 [IPS]

 Judgment for the sins of modern Israel